Sisscoi/Akhibara/README.md

 # Akhibara
-Akhibara is a cybersecurity framework
+Akhibara is a cybersecurity framework including many tools and features.

 ## Compilation:
 ### Windows: